unionai-oss/pandera/docs/source/schema_inference.rst

 validation without modification.
 You can modify the inferred schema to obtain the schema definition that you're satisfied with.

-For :py:class:`DataFrameSchema` objects, the following methods create modified copies of the schema:
+For :class:`~pandera.schemas.DataFrameSchema` objects, the following methods create modified copies of the schema:

 * :py:func:`DataFrameSchema.add_columns`